Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Stroke</summary>
+  Stroke, a sudden disruption of blood supply to the brain, is a leading cause of mortality and disability worldwide, affecting millions annually.
+Early and accurate diagnosis is crucial for effective treatment, particularly in distinguishing between ischemic and hemorrhagic strokes and identifying large vessel occlusions (LVO) which require urgent intervention.
+Surface electroencephalography (EEG) has emerged as a promising tool in this regard, offering the potential for rapid stroke identification and prognosis prediction.
+The integration of artificial intelligence (AI) with EEG analysis enhances its diagnostic capabilities, enabling more accurate differentiation between stroke and stroke mimics, as well as between types of strokes.
+Moreover, AI-driven EEG analysis facilitates continuous monitoring of stroke patients, providing valuable insights into recovery progress.
+This technological synergy not only aids in the timely and accurate diagnosis of stroke but also supports rehabilitation efforts, offering a non-invasive, cost-effective alternative to traditional imaging methods.

   **Useful Resources:**
   <li><a href="https://link.springer.com/article/10.1186/s12873-022-00585-w">Surface electroencephalography (EEG) during the acute phase of stroke to assist with diagnosis and prediction of prognosis: a scoping review</a></li>